zaqdev84/whatoeat/README.md

-Given a list of items in the fridge (presented as a csv list), and a collection of recipes (a collection of JSON formatted recipes), produce a recommendation for what to cook tonight.
+Given a list of items in the fridge (presented as a csv list), and a\n collection of recipes (a collection of JSON formatted recipes), produce a recommendation for what to cook tonight.
 Program should be written to take two inputs; fridge csv list, and